Microbiome science

 • Cheaper alternative: take a defined probiotic strain alongside dietary fibre and fermented foods.
 Same effect, lower cost.

-• For specific clinical situations (IBS, post-antibiotic, infant colic), strain-matched synbiotics are reasonable.
+• For specific clinical situations (post-antibiotic recovery, infant colic), strain-matched synbiotics have some trial support.

 Common questions